 The job of an academic pharmacist is far removed from that of a standard retail or even hospital pharmacist.
 As the name implies, academic pharmacists work in an educational setting.
 While some may have minimal patient care responsibilities, particularly if they are associated with a hospital, the academic pharmacist job is much more focused on teaching and scholarly research and publication.

 While positions for academic pharmacists grew more than 60 percent from 2006 to 2018, starting in 2019, jobs stagnated and then began to decline.
-In a commentary, the American Journal of Pharmaceutical Education notes that the recent decline in pharmacy school enrollment and the decline in pharmacy jobs has led to an inevitable decline in pharmacy faculty jobs.
+In a commentary, the American Journal of Pharmaceutical Education notes that the decline in pharmacy school enrollment and the decline in pharmacy jobs has led to an inevitable decline in pharmacy faculty jobs.
 “The emerging period of school downsizing or closing will produce a restrictive faculty job market.
 Some will join the ranks of the unemployed, and those aspiring to a career in academia will find it difficult to secure an entry-level position.
 Opportunities for advancement into leadership positions will be less prevalent than in years past,” the commentary notes.

 Most, but not all, academic pharmacist positions require a PharmD and undergraduate pharmacy studies.
 Some positions require either a PharmD or a PhD in a related field, such as biology, microbiology, or chemistry.
 Similarly, academic pharmacists may teach in various fields such as pharmaceutical sciences or clinical practice.